peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0014:
 Runtime: 0 ms, faster than 100.00% of C++ online submissions for Length of Last Word.
 Memory Usage: 6.7 MB, less than 98.97% of C++ online submissions for Length of Last Word.

+#0015:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Plus One.
+Memory Usage: 9.2 MB, less than 73.93% of C++ online submissions for Plus One.